ovh/docs/pages/web/web-paas/languages-php/xdebug/guide.en-au.md

 In your PHPStorm Settings window, go to `Languages & Frameworks` > `PHP` > `Servers`.

-Add a new server for your $partner_full environment.
-The "Host" should be the hostname of the environment on $partner_full you will be debugging.
+Add a new server for your Web PaaS environment.
+The "Host" should be the hostname of the environment on Web PaaS you will be debugging.
 The "Port" should always be 443 and the "Debugger" set to Xdebug.
 Ensure that "Use path mappings" is checked, which will make available a tree of your project with a column to configure the remote path that it should map to.

 This page lets you define what remote paths on the server correspond to what path on your local machine.
 In the majority of cases you can just define the root of your application (either the repository root, or the root of your PHP code base specifically in a multi-app setup) to map to `app`, as in the example below.